Vegetarian backpacking meals and freeze dried foods for travel | natural & organic

 What to look for in Chocolate: Packing Tips

 Choose 70% or higher for the most health benefits and packability.
-The more the cocoa content, the better for your health and likelihood to resist melting.
+The more cocoa content there is, the better it is for your health and the likelihood of resisting melting.
 The darker bars contain a higher proportion of cocoa solids.
 The best option is pure unsweetened chocolate (100% cocoa) made directly from roasted cocoa nibs, but it will taste very bitter.
 Most people find 70 – 80% to be more agreeable in taste.

 • Packing Tips for Chocolate: 70% or higher dark chocolate should stay solid under 80 degrees as long as it is not exposed directly to the sun.
 Keep the bars in the center of your pack.
 Keep the bars wrapped in a plastic zip bag if temperatures are expected to reach above 80 degrees.
 Also, compare chocolate bars by shape.
 A smaller, thicker bar will hold up better than the flatter, elongated bar.
-Brands such as Lindt are less dense and therefore tend to melt more quickly than others.
+Brands like Lindt are less dense and, therefore, tend to melt more quickly than others.

 Choose Organic.
 Chocolate absorbs lead from the environment during production, and there is a concern of mild lead poisoning for some types of chocolate.
 The organic label represents more consideration in the growing and processing conditions.
 Organic food is a safer choice to consume.

 Choose Fair-Trade.
-Most cocoa is produced in West Africa, which continues to allow slavery (often children) even though it is illegal.
-Purchasing fair trade encourages kinder labor practices and conditions.
+Most cocoa is produced in West Africa, where slavery, often involving children, still exists despite being illegal.
+Purchasing fair trade promotes better labor practices and conditions

 Choose Non-Alkalized.
 If chocolate is alkalized, it will show up on the ingredient label.
 Dutch-processed, or alkalized, is a treatment process of the cocoa beans with an alkali (often potassium carbonate) to remove some of the bitter compounds and give a milder taste.
 The amount of alkalization processing impacts the anti-oxidant activity of chocolate and reduces the flavanols (remember, the more bitter, the more flavanols).
 The reduction depends on the amount of alkalization performed.
 Processing that includes very high heat or a high level of alkalization depletes the phenolic profile the most.
 Avoid Dutch-processed cocoa for these reasons, or look for minimal alkalized chocolate.